Neuronspeeed/A-J/README.md

 - Might enable new techniques for AI performance enhancement
 - Tests fundamental questions about machine cognition

- **"Do AI models have a hidden 'mental state' that can be captured and reused?"**
+**Research Question**: "Do AI models have a hidden 'mental state' that can be captured and reused?"

 ## How the Code is Organized